johnnyreilly/structured-data-seo-and-react/README.md

 Google, DuckDuckGo and others are proficient at understanding the content of websites.
 However, scraping HTML is not a highly reliable way to categorise content.
 HTML is about presentation and it can have all manner of different structures.
 To make the life of search engines easier, there's a standardized format known as "structured data" which can be embedded within a page.
 That standardized format allows you to explicitly declare the type of content the page contains.

-So let's say you've written an article, you can reliably state in a language that Google understands "this page is an article, it has this title, this description and image and was publised on this date".
+So let's say you've written an article, you can reliably state in a language that Google understands "this page is an article, it has this title, this description and image and was published on this date".
 There are hundreds of types of structured data available, and you can read about all of them in depth at https://schema.org/ which is maintained by representatives of the search engine community.

 It's worth knowing that whilst there are many types of structured data available to choose from, there are definitely more popular options and those that are more niche.
-So [Article](https://schema.org/Article) is likely to be used a great deal more than say [MolecularEntity](https://schema.org/MolecularEntity).
+So [Article](https://schema.org/Article) is likely to be used a great deal more than, perhaps, [MolecularEntity](https://schema.org/MolecularEntity).

 As well as there being different types of structured data, there also a variety of formats which can be used to provide it; these include [JSON-LD](http://json-ld.org/), [Microdata](https://www.w3.org/TR/microdata/) and [RDFa](https://rdfa.info/).
 Google explicitly prefer JSON-LD and so that's what we'll focus on.
 JSON-LD is effectively a rending of a piece of JSON inside a `script` tag with the custom type of `application/ld+json`.
 For example: